ms7m/dispike/docs/responses/readyresponse.md

 ## Ready Response

-The ``DiscordResponse`` is available as a convienence object to assist you in generating a proper payload to return to discord.
+The ``DiscordResponse`` is available as a convenience object to assist you in generating a proper payload to return to discord.

 Some methods and functions may require you to *only* use a valid ``DiscordResponse``.